KarloKorbar/multimodal_depression_detection/Chapters/4_implementing_individual_modalities.md

 #### Base Trainer Architecture

-The BaseTrainer class establishes the fundamental training infrastructure through a meticulously designed interface that encompasses essential training components.
-The architecture has been carefully crafted to address the complexities of deep learning model training, incorporating sophisticated model management systems for initialization and state control, comprehensive training loop mechanisms for epoch-level control and validation integration, and advanced optimization management for coordinating loss computation and parameter updates.
+The BaseTrainer class establishes the fundamental training infrastructure through a generic, broad usecase interface that encompasses essential training components.
+The architecture has been designed to address the complexities of deep learning model training, incorporating model management systems for initialization and state control, comprehensive training loop mechanisms for epoch-level control and validation integration, and optimization management for coordinating loss computation and parameter updates.
 Additionally, the architecture implements efficient resource utilization strategies, ensuring optimal GPU memory management and gradient accumulation procedures.

 ```python
 class BaseTrainer(ABC):